tawaunl/personal_site/content/publication/10-1002-glia-24377/index.md

   Microglia and astrocytes adopt an inflammatory profile by 4 h after stroke.
 By 3 days, microglia shift to a proliferative state while astrocytes remain pro‐inflammatory.
   Data are available on a user‐friendly, searchable ShinyApp website.
+summary: A comprehensive analysis of microglia and astrocytes in the sub-acute period after stroke using Ribo-seq.
 ---